 Standard Chartered Bank

 Standard Chartered is a British banking and financial services company founded in 1969 and headquartered in London, England.
-In 2004, Standard Chartered had some problems with the Federal Reserve and the New York regulator due to the lack of AML practices.
+In 2004, Standard Chartered had some problems with the Federal Reserve and the New York regulator due to the lack of AML compliance program.
 During 2005 and 2006, the bank broke sanctions against Iran by ignoring regulatory agreements and working with Iranians.
 Standard Chartered was penalized $670 million in 2012 for its violations, but the fine had little effect on stopping its illegal practice.

 In 2012, Standard Chartered was accused by New York's Department of Financial Services (DFS) of the Iranian government's failures in anti-money laundering controls that helped clear the U.S. regulations for $265 billion.

 In addition, the bank has been accused of violating US sanctions on Burma, Libya, and Sudan.
-In 2019, the Federal Reserve decided to stop and give up on Standard Chartered as it continues to fail to implement AML practices and ignores sanctions against Zimbabwe, Burma, Iran, Sudan, Cuba, and Syria.
+In 2019, the Federal Reserve decided to stop and give up on Standard Chartered as it continues to fail to implement AML compliance program. and ignores sanctions against Zimbabwe, Burma, Iran, Sudan, Cuba, and Syria.
 The Financial Conduct Authority (FCA) has also seen serious deficiencies in the bank's AML controls, particularly due to rigorous client-related controls in the U.K. Thereupon, both the U.K. and U.S. authorities fined Standard Chartered a total of $1.1 billion.

 Nauru is located in Australia and is known as the smallest island country in the world.
 Nauru is famous for mining and has received a large payment from Australia for its profits from mining, making it one of the richest nations in the world.
 In the 1990s, due to a corrupt government, Nauru transformed itself into a tax haven.
 Russian criminals took advantage of this situation and started laundering money through shell banks.
 Nauru did not authenticate banking customers and did not pursue the necessary questions.